open-estuary/appbenchmark/README.md

 - Scripts which setup server and client
 - Scripts which perform benchmark test

+> Notes:
+>    As for test cases based on Ansible framework, it might be necessary to change some configurations before setting up
+>    benchmark test based on real test environment, such as: `ansible/hosts` which specifies test hosts,
+>    and `ansible/group_vars/*` which define variables for this test.
+>
+>    In addition, the `run_test.sh` might only provides some basic test guideline, and more tests are still required to
+>    be performed manually.

 ## <a name="2">Benchmark Test</a>
 Usually it is only necessary to execute following commands in order to perform benchmark test for each application:
 - `./setup.sh` to setup client and server side;